alan-hadyk/side-stacker-game/README.md

 ### Project Overview

+> Brief description of the project and its objectives.

 **Side-Stacker Game**

 This is essentially connect-four, but the pieces stack on either side of the board instead of bottom-up.